Initial data rigidity results: Introduction

 An initial data set $(M, g, K)$ is said to be \textsl{time-symmetric} or \textsl{Riemannian} if $K = 0$.
-In this case, the DEC asks that the scalar curvature of $(M, g)$ be non-negative.
+In this case, the DEC is the requirement that the scalar curvature of $(M, g)$ be non-negative.
 Moreover, $\S$ is a MOTS if and only if it is a minimal surface in $(M, g)$.
+Quite generally, MOTS share many properties with minimal surfaces, which they generalize; cf.~e.g.~the survey article \cite{AEM}.